Python-Test-Engineer/PyTest-Cookbook/docs/index.md

 2. `playwright install` to load Playwright browsers.
 3. `python -m pytest -v` to run over 200 tests.

-PFS uses a number of hooks for utilities and featues.
+PFS uses a number of PyTest hooks for utilities and features.

 One of these is customising the terminal report and one can configure the output in a number of ways, explained in articles and videos.